Why hasn’t my life turned out the way I planned?

 Twice in one week I heard this exact same question.
-Both times I was surprised because each accomplished, attractive woman would be considered enviable by most standards.
+Both times I was surprised because each woman seemed quite accomplished.

 So what was the problem?

-Sarah wanted to have children, and she had not fallen in love with a man who measured up to the standards she had in mind for a father.
+Sarah was disappointed that she hadn’t had children.
+But she had not fallen in love with a man who met the standards she had in mind for a father.
 She was now considering adopting a child as a single parent.

 If Michelle and Sarah knew each other, they might have been envious of each other.
 They each had what the other wanted.
 In one sense, their situations were very different.
 But in another way, they had sometime quite fundamental in common.

 They each had only a vague plan for their lives and were now unsatisfied.
 Having never created a real personal vision, they didn’t know what they really wanted.
 When I asked Michelle why a career was important to her, it was because she assumed that’s what a successful woman does.
 When I questioned Sarah why children were important to her, I got the sense that she assumed having children would lead to more fulfillment as a woman.

 You’re more likely to get what you want if you know what that is.